IBM/fhe-toolkit-ios/GettingStarted.md

 a complete mobile application example step by step. **NOTE: This is currently simulator only, while it will run on an actual device in later releases.
 Also note at this time all compute is performed on the simulated device locally. **

+Please Note that we are currently experiencing an issue with Xcode 12, that is preventing us from compiling the dependencies with the Xcode 12 compiler.
+To avoid that, you can use Xcode 11.7 or below.
+If you would like to use Xcode 12 and above see [here](/Documentation/FixingXcode.md) for a way to work around the issue.